ashutoshnagdahoneywell/tcs-template-java/README.md

 The client app is not part of the CSW template.
 It was added with the following steps:

-1. Add the tcs-template-client project directory to the tcs-template project
+1. Add the tcs-template-java-client project directory to the tcs-template-java project
-2. Add tcs-template-client to build.sbt and project/Dependencies.scala
+2. Add tcs-template-java-client to build.sbt and project/Dependencies.scala
 3. Add the App object code to tcs-template-java-deploy/src/main/scala/org.tmt.tcs.tcstemplatejavadeploy as TcsTemplateJavaClientApp.scala.
 This is the same location as the container starting apps.
 4. Sbt build stage on the project will create the necessary scripts with jar dependencies to target/universal/stage/bin

-#### Running

-TBD

-### Run using the REPL

-TBD